janneliukkonen/breastfeeding-metrics-telegram-bot/README.md

 ## Install

-Create telegram bot using BotFather and then put the your bot API-token to `main.py` and run
+Create telegram bot using BotFather and then put the your bot API-token to `main.py` or docker-compose `TG_API_KEY` environment variable and run

 ```
 docker-compose up -d
 ```

+## Troubleshooting

+If not using docker, please do check you are using at least Python 3.8